Are you aware that you can maximise your pension whilst minimising your corporation tax bill?

-Furthermore, while it is in the trust, your money grows tax-free.
 You can invest it in a myriad of different ways, reflecting your attitude to risk.
 No DIRT or exit taxes are deducted.

-By taking Money out of a company by way of Pension Contribution the individual is getting the benefits of an “asset” with pre-tax money.
+By taking money out of a company by way of Pension Contribution the individual is getting the benefits of an “asset” with pre-tax money.

 |The amounts quoted herein are subject to Revenue rules, requirements and restrictions.
 This article is for information purposes only and should not be used or interpreted as financial advice.
 You should always obtain your own impartial financial, tax & legal advice based on your own particular circumstances before entering into any financial contract.